moment/luxon/docs/moment.md

 #### Humanization

 Luxon has `toRelative` and `toRelativeCalendar`.
-For internationalization, they use Int.RelativeTimeFormat, which isn't currently supported by most browsers; in those cases, they fall back to English.
+For internationalization, they use Intl.RelativeTimeFormat, which isn't currently supported by most browsers; in those cases, they fall back to English.

 | Operation            | Moment         | Luxon                                         |
 | -------------------- | -------------- | --------------------------------------------- |